-However, with React Native, you have a single code for both platforms from the same developers, meaning, you can use the same codes to build React Native apps for both platforms.
+However, with React Native, you have a single code for both platforms from the same developers, meaning, you can hire react native developers to use the same code to build React Native apps for both platforms.

 If you want to get your app out on the market as quickly as possible, React Native is the way to go.

 Creating a sophisticated user interface with animations, seamless transitions, customer views, etc is difficult with React Native.
 However, doing this is not all that challenging while building a native app.

 Also, matching UI/UX standards of Android and iOS is relatively easier with native compared to React Native.
 In other words, native wins this one.

 Pros Of React Native

 Now that you have an idea about what to look for, here are the main advantages of React Native:

 - Cross-platform & Time efficiency

 One of the primary advantages of React Native is its cross-platform technology.
 With this framework, the source code is processed and rendered into the Android and iOS components.
 It enables the same source code to build apps for both Android and iOS.
 In other words, this framework is perfect if cost and time are a major priority.

 Native app development comes with exorbitant costs.
 You need to have two development teams to create the app for Android and iOS, which comes at a cost.
 If you choose to hire React Native developers from a reputable company, you can reduce your app development costs by 25-30%.
 Additionally, you can expect no difference in the speed of work, with the same rate for both platforms.